anonymous-random/prediction_of_reactivities_code/README.md

 # Using Machine Learning to Predict Individual Differences in Psychological Reactivities to Social Interactions and Major Societal Events

-This repository contains the full analysis code.
+This repository contains the complete analysis code.

 ## Table of Contents